thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 image: /images/shades-of-conways-law/conways_law_cornet.png
 ---

 In 1968, Melvin Conway expressed a thesis on how system design follows the organisation's communication structures.
-In the same period, the communities of organisation design and product design independently observed the same thesis, which later became known as the **Mirroring Principle**.
+In the same period, the communities of Organisation Design and Product Design independently observed the same thesis, which later became known as the **Mirroring Principle**.

 ---